ardatan/graphql-mesh/website/docs/transforms/replace-field.md

 ### scope: config

-When you pass `config: scope` the transform will replace the full field config.
+When you pass `scope: config` the transform will replace the full field config.
 A field config includes properties of the field such as description, type, args, resolve, subscribe, deprecationReason, extensions, astNode.

 As you can see this is very comprehensive as it includes things like arguments as well as the resolve and subscribe functions.